dwu402/pypei/README.md

-# ca-sh
+# pypei

-## Casadi implemenation of the self-harm repo
+## Python tool for parameter estimation and identifiability

+Work in progress